Check to see if you need planning permission

-If you want to build an extension to your property or do other work to your home, or if you want to expand your business or change the use of your premises, you may need to apply for planning permission.
+If you wish to build an extension to your property or carry out other alteration work to your home, or if you want to expand your business or change the use of your premises, you may need to apply for planning permission.

-Some minor alterations and extensions, particularly to houses, can often be carried out without the need for planning permission.
-This is known as permitted development.
+Some minor alterations and building extensions, particularly to houses, may often be carried out without the need for planning permission.
+These are known as permitted developments.

-Planning Portal has interactive guides to help you establish if planning permission is required and/or building regulation approval.
+The Planning Portal has a number of interactive guides to help you establish whether planning permission is required for such works as well as any necessary building regulation approval.

-If you would like an officer's informal decision on whether planning permission or listed building consent will be required, please complete the 'do I need planning permission form' below which needs to be completed and submitted along with a fee of £40.
-This can be paid via cheque or over the phone.
-A response should be expected within 15 days.
+If you would like an officer's informal decision as to whether planning permission (including for any change of use) or listed building consent is required for your project, please complete the 'Do I need planning permission form' via the link below.
+This will need to be completed and submitted along with a processing fee of £55.

 Permitted development rights